Talisay, Camarines Norte: Demographics

-In the 2020 census, the population of Talisay, Camarines Norte, was 27,244 people, with a density of sigfig 27,244/30.76.
+In the 2024 census, the population of Talisay was 26,371 people, with a density of sigfig 26371/30.76.

+Religion

+Roman Catholicism

+The local church of Talisay, the Parish Church of St. Francis of Assisi is under the Diocese of Daet.
+The parish has various chapels located in each of the barangays.

+Initially established as a visita (ca. 1654-1657), it was administered and under the missionaries, the parish was later under the Archdiocese of Cáceres until the establishment of the suffragan Diocese of Daet in 1974.

+The local church today is prevalent in the public life of Talisay, bringing pastoral programs accessible to the laity and occasionally holding Masses and processions in the town during various festivities throughout the liturgical year.

+Other Christian Faiths

+There are two local chapels of the Iglesia ni Cristo, the largest of which is situated along the national highway.

+The Seventh-day Adventists have a local church along the road towards Brgy.
+San Jose.

+The Church of Jesus Christ of Latter Day Saints have a local congregation near the town market.

+Other Religions

+Muslims have established a mosque in 2025, situated adjacent to the local chapel of Brgy.
+Santa Elena.

 Economy

 Just a neighboring town of Daet, Talisay is often seen as a suburb of Daet due to its proximity to the town.
 Many warehouses have opened in the town.

 The fertile soil, topography (averaging about 10 m above sea-level) and suitable climate are the main reasons why agriculture is the economic backbone of the town.
 Rice and coconut farming are the major agricultural activities for most of the barangays and fishing is the second thriving industry particularly in the coastal barangays.

 Government

 The incumbent mayor is Dondon Mancenido.

 Culture

-The municipality holds singing and dance competitions throughout the year usually held at the public plaza.
+The municipality is known to hold the annual Paruyan Festival culminating with the Feast of St. Francis of Assisi, commemorating the farming culture of the municipality.
+Various competitions, particularly a singing competition held at the town plaza a month and a half before the festival during every Saturday evenings.

+The town is also known for the Triathlons that is conducted during the celebration of the Bantayog Festival, where it is dubbed by the regional tourism department as the "Bicolandia's Toughest Triathlon".

 Education

 The Talisay Schools District Office governs all educational institutions within the municipality.
 It oversees the management and operations of all private and public, from primary to secondary schools.

 Talisay has programs and facilities for education.
 The municipality created successful professionals in various fields such as medicine, law, engineering, architecture, education, law enforcement and military service, banking, business, sports, entertainment, marketing, etc.